 A Literary Trip

-A recent post on the mytelegraph web site introduced me to the book Cold Comfort Farm by Stella Gibbons.
+A recent post on the introduced me to the book Cold Comfort Farm by Stella Gibbons.
 I had heard of the book but hadn’t read it or any other works by this authoress.
-Intrigued by ‘Aunt Ada Doom’s glimpse of “something nasty in the woodshed” that left her traumatized and confined to her room for decades, utterly dependent upon the Starkadders’, I went in search of the book and came across a review by ‘Anna’ on things mean a lot – a reading journal
+Intrigued by ‘Aunt Ada Doom’s glimpse of “something nasty in the woodshed” that left her traumatised and confined to her room for decades, utterly dependent upon the Starkadders’, I went in search of the book and came across a review by ‘Anna’ on things mean a lot – a reading journal

 The farmhouse was a long, low building, two-storied in parts.
 Other parts of it were three-storied.
 Edward the Sixth had originally owned it in the form of a shed in which he housed his swineherds, but he had grown tired of it, and had had it rebuilt in Sussex clay.
 Then he pulled it down.
 Elizabeth had rebuilt it, with a good many chimneys in one way or another.
 The Charleses had let it alone; but William and Mary had pulled it down again, and George the first had rebuilt it.
 George the second, however, burned it down.
 George the third added another wing.
 George the fourth pulled it down again. (…) It was known locally as ‘The King’s Whim’.